OseniEniola/retail-store-angular/README.md

 - **LocalStorage Caching**: Data caching using LocalStorage for better performance and offline support.
 - **Angular SSR (Server-Side Rendering)**: Utilized Angular's SSR capabilities for faster page loads and better SEO optimization.
 - **Reusable Components**: Modular and reusable components have been created to ensure maintainability and scalability.
+- **Fake Store API**: Data for products is fetched from [https://fakestoreapi.com](https://fakestoreapi.com).
+- **Cart Service**: A service for managing cart items, including adding, removing, and updating quantities of products in the cart.
+- **Product Service**: A service for fetching product data from the Fake Store API.

 ## Setting up for Development